 - Enhance the Christian ethos across the whole school

-- Be a resource and provide pastoral support to:
+- Be a resource and provide pastoral support

-- Journey alongside the school community
+- Journey alongside the College community

 - Offer additional pastoral support in times of crisis

 - Signpost to other appropriate agencies, including churches for those who are interested

 - Encourage staff and students when they require it